cyanreg/cyanrip/README.md

 -------------
 cyanrip supports highly flexible naming schemes via a custom syntax.
 You can extensively customize how all files and directories are named.

+The default naming scheme for albums is `Album name [Format]` if the `release` tag is empty or `Album name (Release) [Format]` if it isn't.
+For tracks, its `Track number - Track title.Extension` if there's a single disc in the album or `Disc Number.Track number - Track title.Extension` if there are multiple.
+The log file will be named `Album name.log` in each of the output folders unless there are multiple CDs in the album, in which case it'll be `Album name CD1.log` for the first CD and so on.

+If you would like something different, read on.
+If for a one-off you'd like to specify a different directory name, you can just use `-D Directory` and not read further.

 The syntax is as follows: everything not inside `{` or `}` tags gets copied as-is unconditionally.
 Everything inside `{` or `}` tags is interpreted: if what's inside the tags matches a metadata key, the tag along with its outer brackets is replaced as-is.
 Otherwise nothing, including the brackets, remains.